-TC has several researchers with expertise that span areas of assessment development, psychometric evaluation, biomarker development, clinical and family-based interventions, and participatory methods with people with ID and their families in community settings.
+The UCLA Tarjan Center has several researchers with expertise that span areas of assessment development, psychometric evaluation, biomarker development, clinical and family-based interventions, and participatory methods with people with intellectual disabilities (ID) and their families in community settings.
 These researchers also work with individuals with neuro and developmental disabilities due to a range of etiologies.

 We partner with our Tarjan Advisory Committee, state and community agencies, and families to identify pressing but under-studied topics.
 We strive to integrate service, training, research, and dissemination across all UCEDD projects.

 Motor Phenotyping.
 Currently, standardized assessments of motor function are limited in their ability to evaluate individuals with ID/DDs with a range of intellectual and developmental function (e.g., intellectual disability).
 This work aims to improve characterization of motor function by developing quantitative and objective measures of motor development (e.g., wearable sensors).
 These measures are used in those at risk and with ID/DDs from early infancy through adulthood.
 The goals are to improve characterization for motor function, develop motor biomarkers, and identify interventions that can improve motor development and other developmental outcomes.